Explore All Topics

 Some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, while other states don’t.

-If you’re the spouse of a service member, you also might wonder about how to file taxes while your spouse is deployed.
-Good news — military spouses are now taxed much the same as military members.
 This is due to the Military Spouses Residency Relief Act of 2009 (MSRRA).
 Under this act, military spouses can maintain their original states of residence or choose your service member spouse’s state of residence.
 This is true even if you move to a state where your spouse is stationed, as long as you meet these military residency requirements:

 • You go with your military member spouse to a state outside your home state.
 Your spouse must be moving on military orders.